beardedgm/pf2e-bastions/attached_assets/Bastions-Pf2e-v2.1_1762366856647.md

-# Bastions - Pathfinder 2e Remastered (v2.1 Complete)
+# Bastions - Pathfinder 2e Remastered (v2.0 Complete - Fixed Costs)

 If you include Bastions in your campaign, characters gain access to them at 5th level.
 You and the players can decide together how each Bastion comes into being.
 A character might inherit land, be granted a parcel to develop, or take over an existing structure and renovate it.